Admissions Policy and Frequently Asked Questions

 Admissions and starting at Reigate College

-Q1: My son/daughter is currently at one of the College’s four partner schools (Reigate, The Warwick, Oakwood and de Stafford), does this mean they will automatically receive a place at Reigate College?
+Q1: My son/daughter is currently at one of the College’s five partner schools (de Stafford, Merstham Park, Oakwood, Reigate and The Warwick).
+Does this mean they will automatically receive a place at Reigate College?

-A1: As long as they meet the admissions requirements (usually five GCSE passes (grades A-C) and acceptable school report and attendance figures), they will be guaranteed a place.
+A1: As long as they meet the admissions requirements (usually five GCSE passes (grades 4-9) and acceptable school report and attendance figures), they will be guaranteed a place.

-Q2: My son/daughter is NOT at one of the College’s four partner schools, how likely is it that he/she will get a place?
+Q2: My son/daughter is NOT at one of the College’s five partner schools.
+How likely is it that he/she will get a place?

-A2: The number of applicants vary year-to-year and therefore it’s impossible to answer!
-Nearly 60% of the College intake is from non-partner schools, so if your son/daughter is considering Reigate College, then it is recommended they apply and their chances are improved if they apply before 1st November.
+A2: Nearly 60% of the College intake is from non-partner schools, so if your son/daughter is considering Reigate College, then it is recommended they apply and their chances are improved if they apply before 1st November.

 Q3: Do I have to apply before 1st November?